Skip to main content

 Here are some examples of how you can implement the Tool Use Design Pattern using different agentic frameworks:

-When compared to developing with the LLM API directly, Azure AI Agent Service provides some advantages, including:
+When compared to developing directly with LLM APIs, Foundry Agent Service provides advantages such as:

-The tools available in Azure AI Agent Service can be divided into two categories:
+The tools available in Foundry Agent Service can be divided into two categories:

 Imagine you are a sales agent at a company called Contoso.
 You want to develop a conversational agent that can answer questions about your sales data.

-The following image illustrates how you could use Azure AI Agent Service to analyze your sales data:
+The following image illustrates how you could use Foundry Agent Service to analyze your sales data:

 Improve AI Agent Service Agent to have math calculation tools